EvolvingSysadmin/Practicum/pages/recover/recover.md

 ## Recover Function Background

-Assets and operations affected by a cybersecurity incident are restored.
-The Recover function supports the timely restoration of normal operations to reduce the effects of cybersecurity incidents and enable appropriate communication during recovery efforts.
+The Recover Function focuses on restoring assets and operations impacted by cybersecurity incidents to minimize disruption and enable the timely return to normal operations.
+It involves implementing recovery plans, leveraging backup systems, and coordinating communication during recovery efforts.
+This function ensures that systems, data, and services are efficiently restored, while also evaluating recovery effectiveness and identifying areas for improvement.
+By optimizing recovery processes, organizations can reduce downtime, limit damage, and strengthen resilience for future incidents.

 ## Recover Policy Templates